RyanNgCT/CS2106-prep/Week 2/Lecture 2 - Process Abstraction.md

 - allows for more than $4$ parameters and $2$ return values to be stored at once

 - contains *automatic variables* (upon the invocation of a function)

+> The **Address Space** is the set of accessible addresses and the state associated with them
+- usually in powers of $2$
 ##### Stack Pointer `$sp`
 - points to the top of the stack region (the first unused location)
 	- most CPU has a specialized register for this purpose